 instrument to measure how the ears react to sound (objective testing).
 In

 Academy of Pediatrics recommends objective hearing testing for all newborns.
-Objective hearing tests are also recommended for all children at ages 4, 5, 6, 8 and 10 years of age.3
+Objective hearing tests are also recommended for all children at ages 4, 5, 6, 8, and 10.3

 may be a part of well-child appointments.